 Jeffrey J. Gilbertson, MD, FACS, RPVI is a vascular surgeon who specializes in carotid disease, aortic aneurysm, and endovascular surgery.
 He is board certified in vascular surgery and general surgery, and is a fellow of the American College of Surgeons.
 He earned his bachelor's degree from Dartmouth College and his medical degree from the University of Minnesota.
 He trained in general surgery at the University of Utah and completed a fellowship in vascular surgery at Dartmouth-Hitchcock Medical Center.
 Dr. Gilbertson is a member of the Idaho Medical Association, Ada Medical Society, Frederick A. Coller Surgical Society, Pacific Northwest Vascular Society, and the American Association for Vascular Surgery.
 He has been in practice in Boise since 1991.

 Christian A. Hamlat, MD, MPH is a vascular surgeon who specializes in the management of aortic aneurysmal disease, carotid and peripheral arterial occlusive disease, acute and chronic venous disease, and long term hemodialysis access using both standard open surgical as well as endovascular, less invasive procedures.
-He is board certified in general surgery and board eligible in surgical critical care and vascular surgery.
+He is board certified in general and vascular surgery.
 Dr. Hamlat earned his bachelor’s degree in molecular biology from Princeton University and his medical degree from the University of California, San Diego.
 He earned his Master of Public Health degree from the University of Washington and completed his general surgery residency and internship through the University of Washington Affiliated Hospitals.
 He completed his trauma and surgical critical care fellowship at Harborview Medical Center/University of Washington and his vascular and endovascular surgery fellowship at the University of Washington Affiliated Hospitals.

 S. Scott Huerd, MD, FACS is a cardiothoracic surgeon who specializes in adult cardiac surgery and valve repair and replacement.
 He is board certified with the American Board of Surgery and the American Board of Thoracic Surgery.
 He earned his bachelor's degree from the University of Washington, where he also earned his medical degree.
 He completed his surgical residency at the University of Colorado Health Sciences Center and trained in cardiothoracic surgery at the University of Minnesota.
 Dr. Huerd joined Cardiothoracic & Vascular Associates in 2003.